antonyTheRiskTaker/programming-notes/setup-git-on-your-machine.md

    - i.
 Run `git config --global user.name "Your name here"`
    - ii.
 Run `git config --global user.email "your_email@example.com"`
 4. Set up ssh on your computer.
    - i.
 Look to see if you have files ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.
         If not, create such public/private keys: `ssh-keygen -t rsa -C "your_email@example.com"`
    - ii.
+Run `cat ~/.ssh/id_rsa.pub`.
+   - iii.
 Copy your public key into your clipboard.
 5. Paste your ssh public key into your github account settings.
    - i.
 Go to your github Account Settings.
    - ii.
 Click “SSH Keys” on the left.